MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 1. Reduce log noise by filtering to only show the `LogLyra` category events as follows: in the UE logging window, choose the **Categories** dropdown.
 Clear all of the log sources by choosing **(Select All)** at the top of the list.
 Then select **LogLyra**.
 1. In the Unreal Editor, choose the Play button on the toolbar (or `Alt+p`) to start the game.
 1. In the Lyra game, use the `w`, `a`, `s`, `d` keys to navigate the player to the left to the **Elimination** portal.
 When you hover over that entry portal, the game will load.
 1. In the Lyra game, click your mouse button to fire.
-In the UE logging window, you should see the following log message: `shot fired`.
+In the UE logging window, you should see the following log message: `shot fired`:

     :::image type="content" source="../media/vs-ue-log.png" alt-text="A screenshot of the Unreal Engine Log in Visual Studio.
 It shows several 'shot fired' events that are prefaced by a timestamp and the text 'LogLyra' since that's that category the events were logged as.":::

 The events will be at the bottom of the log so you may have to scroll down to see them.
 You could also choose the **Clear** button to clear the log and then fire again to see the log message.